chai-nadig/Lane-Marker/writeup_template.md

 Here are two shortcomings of the algorithm -

 1. The slope calculated for the lanes doesn't account for the thickness of the lanes.
 This results in lines which don't correctly align with the lanes.
-It results in lines that fit the lanes like these -
+It results in lines like these -

 ![alt text][shortcoming1]